My Sikh Sense

 In past years, I have often used the term “Gora Sikh/Sardar” to identify myself.
 In recent times, I much prefer “Sabat Surat Sardar” or “Pakka Sardar.”

 No religion begins without converts and all religions begin as rebellions.
 However, many people born into a given faith tend to overlook this fact.
 Converts are often looked upon with some suspicion, or considered inferior devotees.
+(See Tribalism.)
 The reverse of this is the idea that converts reinvigorate a religion – new people bring new life to it – new blood.

 Religious conversion has been categorized as follows: free choice conversions; death bed conversions; marital conversions; forced conversions, and conversions of convenience, such as greater opportunities for upward mobility.
 Examples of this were non-Muslims in the Ottoman Empire or under the Mughals in India who adopted Islam, or when parents wanted a child to be admitted to a prestigious Christian school.
 This was fairly common during The British Raj.